Metric growth dynamics in Liouville quantum gravity

 The Dirichlet form formalism is a useful theory to prove the existence of weak solution of stochastic partial differential equations (SPDE).
 It is particularly useful when the form is symmetric \cite{FOT11} and some extensions to non-symmetric forms are considered as well in \cite{Ma-Rockner}.
 We discuss in Section \ref{sec:symmetric-part} (Proposition \ref{prop:weak-solution}) how to construct a weak solution associated with the symmetric part of the Dirichlet form, using a formal change of variables.

-\paragraph{Some SPDEs with a symmetric Dirichlet form.} For the stochastic heat equation, the stochastic quantization of $\phi^4_2$ \cite{Albeverio-Rockner, DaPrato-Tubaro} or $\exp(\Phi)_2$ \cite{Hoshino-L2, Hoshino-L1, G18} and for the stochastic Ricci flow \cite{DS19}, the invariant measure of the dynamics is constructed using the Gaussian free field as a building block and it is possible to construct weak solutions using the formalism of symmetric Dirichlet forms.
+For the stochastic heat equation (SHE), the stochastic quantization of $\phi^4_2$ \cite{Albeverio-Rockner, DaPrato-Tubaro} or $\exp(\Phi)_2$ \cite{Hoshino-L2, Hoshino-L1, G18} and for the stochastic Ricci flow \cite{DS19}, the invariant measure of the dynamics is constructed using the Gaussian free field as a building block and it is possible to construct weak solutions using the formalism of symmetric Dirichlet forms.
 We gather in the table below these dynamics together with their invariance measure and their Dirichlet form, by order of complexity.
 The $\xi = 0$ case of our Dirichlet form is similar to the SHE in the sense that the Laplacian is replaced by another operator (the Dirichlet-to-Neumann operator, introduced in Section \ref{sec:Dir-to-Neu}).
 Furthermore, our symmetric Dirichlet form has a similar structure as the one of the Stochastic Ricci flow.
 We note that making sense of $\Phi^4_2$ and $\exp (\Phi)_2$ takes some work.
-See, e.g., Section 8 of Hairer's lecture notes ``Advanced Stochastic Analysis" in the case of $\Phi^4_2$.
+See, e.g., \cite[Section 9]{Hairer-LN} in the case of $\Phi^4_2$.
 The $\exp (\Phi)_2$ model is a specific case of Gaussian Multiplicative Chaos and we refer the reader to \cite{Berestycki17}.